apache/apisix/docs/en/latest/admin-api.md

 :::tip

 You can use the `/apisix/admin/plugins?all=true` API to get all properties of all plugins.
-The query param `?all=true` will be deprecated soon.
+This API will be deprecated soon.

 :::